andre-massing/MA8502_NumPDE/chapter_05/discontinuous_galerkin_diffusion.md

-## Discontinuous Galerkin methods for the elliptic part
+# Discontinuous Galerkin methods for elliptic problems

-Describe approach

 ### Derivation of the Symmetric Interior Penalty method